challeau/my-notes/notes/JavaScript/relay.md

 ![center-eg](relay.png)

-The advantage of having a **centralized Store** is that it **lets you keep your data consistent when it’s updated**.
-This is because Relay **normalizes the data as it comes in**, meaning that it merges all the data it sees for a single graph node into **one place**, so it doesn’t have multiple copies of the same node.
+The advantage of having a **centralized Store** is that it **lets you keep your data consistent when it's updated**.
+This is because Relay **normalizes the data as it comes in**, meaning that it merges all the data it sees for a single graph node into **one place**, so it doesn't have multiple copies of the same node.

 The development process is simple: